-Getting into the science research program
+Getting into the Science Research Program

 There are a few things you need to do to be accepted into the Science Research Program.
 By doing these things by the designated deadlines, you are showing that you have what it takes to be successful in the Science Research Program.
 This is what you need to do:

-Your answers should be word-processed, double-spaced, and representative of your best effort.
+Your essay should be clear and represent your best effort.
 Give specific examples.
 These do not necessarily need to concern experiences with research, but should concern skills that would be transferable to the Science Research Program.
 Your personal statement should address the following categories.

 INITIATIVE: What have you done outside of your school curriculum that shows initiative?
 How did you pursue these activities?
-What difficulties did you encounter, and how did you handle them?
+What difficulties did you encounter and how did you handle them?

 WORK HABITS: Do you plan your work in advance?
 Do you complete your work on time and to the best of your ability?
 Do you allow sufficient time for your work, or do you tend to save most of it for that last minute?

-COLLABORATIVE APTITUDE: Do you work well with others?
+COLLABORATION: Do you work well with others?
 Are you polite, helpful, and supportive to others?
 Do you appreciate people who are that way to you?
 How would you rate your verbal and written communication skills?

 Be sure to sign in at the Candidate Sign-In table as proof of attendance.
 During the evening please make sure you and your parents introduce yourself to your science research teacher.
 They want to make a personal contact with all the candidates that evening.
 Course registration is limited due to the degree of individual attention provided.
 Priority will be given to students who demonstrate self-motivation, independence and a genuine desire to invest a great deal of time learning about research in some area of the natural sciences, social sciences, mathematics, engineering, technology, or computer science.